szymonwilczek/talos-7/README.md

 ## 📖 Overview

 **Talos 7** is not just a keypad; it's a hardware productivity platform.
-I've name this functionality: SudoPad.
+I've name this functionality as SudoPad.
 Unlike traditional macro pads that rely on heavy background software (like Synapse or iCUE), **Talos 7 runs everything on the device itself**.

 Once configured via the web interface, you can plug it into **any computer** (Windows, macOS, Linux, iPadOS), and it will work instantly.
 No drivers.
 No background agents.
 Just pure hardware emulation.